cetoli/memit/docs/source/memit_modules.rst

 Marker
 ====================

-A projetion of the selected dropping spot on each of three dimensions ortogonal planes.
+A projection of the selected dropping spot on each of three dimensions orthogonal planes.
 This projection helps to localize the selection placement by reducing the dimensionality to a two dimensional surface.